AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

 ## Chart

 AnyChart allows to display three types of series on Radar chart: Line, Area and Marker.
-You need to set **anychart.radarChart()** to display Radar chart:
+You need to set **anychart.radar()** to display Radar chart:

 ```
   //chart type
-  chart = anychart.radarChart();
+  chart = anychart.radar();

   // series type and data setting
   chart.line([